VictorOmoboye/Sales-and-Product-Optimization-Analysis/README.md

-This query presents the data output of the various product categories available at Dennis Office Supplies, highlighting a total of five distinct categories.
+This query presents the data output of the various product categories available at Dennis Furnishing Supplies, highlighting a total of five distinct categories.
 By showcasing these categories, the query provides insights into the product diversity within the store, allowing for a better understanding of inventory composition and potential areas for growth or optimization in product offerings.

 ![image](https://github.com/user-attachments/assets/09519594-e3c8-4966-8255-194c90427210)